 I think there's a general sense that Democrats need to be better on those issues.

-That's that's code lingo.
+That's code lingo.

-We gotta reach out to the people in the red states.
+We've got to reach out to the people in the red states.

-Although the group, after three hours of meeting, although the group did not come to any conclusion about what its positions will be.
+Although the group, after three hours of meeting, although the group did not come to any conclusion about what its positions will be, they said the process will take three months.

 Many members said that they did enjoy an engaging discussion.